gamehere-007/gamehere-007.github.io/_pages/openings.md

 ### Applications for PhD and Postdoc positions

+We look forward to receiving your application at the [online application system](https://pg.usthk.cn/prospective-students/admissions/Admission-to-Hong-Kong-Campus/online-application), and working together with you in the near future.
+The application deadline is 15 December 2021 (first round) and 1 March 2022 (second round).
-If you are interested in working with us as a PhD student or postdoc, please send me an email at [laiz@ethz.ch](mailto:laiz@ethz.ch).
-State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
+For further information, it is highly encouraged to discuss the opportunities directly with us at [laiz@ethz.ch](mailto:laiz@ethz.ch).
+State briefly why you are interested and attach a CV.
 No need for a separate cover letter or certificates.

-All applications should be officially submitted at